-An inaccurate credit report can prevent you from qualifying for credit altogether, or from being able to obtain credit on favorable terms.
 From home mortgages to auto loans, student loans, and credit cards, credit reports are the basis for a person’s “credit score” and thus are the key ingredient in today’s credit-driven economy.
-The inaccuracy of credit reports has increased as the number of credit transactions and instances of identity theft have multiplied.
+An inaccurate credit report can prevent you from qualifying for credit, or from being able to obtain credit on favorable terms.
+The inaccuracy of credit reports has increased as the number of credit transactions and instances of identity theft have exploded in recent years.

-Federal and state laws provide mechanisms for consumers to check their credit reports, to verify the information contained in the reports, and to have problems corrected.
+Federal and state laws provide ways for consumers to verify their credit history and to have problems corrected.
 For example:

-These are only a few of the many rights which consumers enjoy under federal and state law.
+These are only a few of the many rights that consumers enjoy under federal and state law.
 We have successfully handled many cases involving credit reporting errors and claims of identity theft.